Shamyyoun/LocationApp/README.md

     To finish funtions in LocationsRepository class
     To finish funtion in MainViewMode class
-    The application should display cities list in view by sorted city name The application should have funtion that can be sorted by distance with custom location
+    The application should display cities list in view by sorted city name The application should have function that can be sorted by distance with custom location

 Feel free changing structure or implementing new libriaries